genevievelyons/covid-19-simulation/README.md

 ### Jingyi Chen, Genevieve Lyons, Rebecca Youngerman, Huahua Zheng
 ### Harvard T.H.
 Chan School of Public Health

+## Check out our [WEBSITE](https://ryoungerman8.wixsite.com/cs205finalproject)!
+(Has the same information as is below, but much prettier.)

 Note: This is a toy simulation of the spread of an infectious disease, and is not intended to represent any particular geographic location or use parameters that are scientifically accurate for COVID-19.

 ## Introduction